Elden Ring Dex Build: Weapons, Armor, & Talisman

 Guard Stats:

 The Hand of Malenia is a hard weapon to recommend for two different reasons.
 First, it has insanely high perquisites at 16 Strength and 48 Dexterity, all but ensuring that you’ll have to respec into this build unless you’ve been putting all your points into Dex.
-And second, acquiring it requires you to beat Malenia, Blade of Miquella, the hardest boss in the game.
+Second, acquiring it requires you to beat Malenia, Blade of Miquella, the hardest boss in the game.

 Its unique Waterfowl Dance skill is also an incredibly effective ability that delivers a series of slashes that damage enemies all around the player.
-These attacks are also extremely effective at inflicting Hemorrhage on foes within seconds.
-And finally, the Hand of Malenia can also be buffed with Incantations like the Bloodflame Blade to boost its rate of Blood Loss buildup.

 Moonveil Katana